 10 Best Gel Insoles Tested & Compared

 In what seems like ancient times, runners needing arch support or runners experiencing foot pain were offered one solution to their woes: order super expensive custom orthotics.
-Then, new varieties of running shoes with cushioning and gels were introduced, which gave many runners hope that they would have a future of pain-free runs.
+Then, new varieties of running sneakers with cushioning and gels were introduced, which gave many runners hope that they would have a future of pain-free runs.
 Although this provided relief to some, there are still many runners that need some extra TLC for their tootsies, plantar fasciitis, or a little extra support when recovering from an injury.
 This is where the shoe insoles or gel inserts comes in, specifically gel insoles.

 10 Best Gel Insoles